 NewsBrief categorises all news into hundreds of customer-oriented subject domains and according to the countries mentioned in the articles.
 Users can opt to see only news falling into specific subjects or concerning countries of their choice.

-Users can customise their view of the news by filtering the news by language and by selecting specific news sources.
+Users can customise their view of the news by filtering the news by language and by selecting specific news sources and can opt to receive email alerts when certain selected topics arrive.
 Registered organisations can additionally use the Rapid News Service RNS to further filter the news and to produce their own newsletters by grouping news items and by dragging and dropping them in an easy-to-use interface.
 With a simple click, email or PDF versions can be sent to defined user groups.

-Monitors over 10000 RSS feeds and HTML pages from 3750 key news portals world-wide plus 20 commercial news feeds and, for some applications, also specialist sites.
+Monitors curated pages from 10000 key news portals world-wide plus 20 commercial news feeds and, for some applications, also specialist sites.

-Classifies all news according to hundreds of subjects and countries, Access on the web, via email and by RSS.
+Classifies all news according to hundreds of subjects and countries.
+These can be see on the web portal, subscribed to by email and by RSS readers.

 Runs 24 hours per day, 7 days a week.